-Medically reviewed by Mary Lucas, RN
+Medically reviewed by Katelyn Hagerty, FNP

 Written by Our Editorial Team

-Last updated 3/9/2022
+Last updated 5/19/2023

-Hair volume can be impacted by a number of factors that can change it both permanently and temporarily.
-Someone with curly hair may generally have more volume than someone with straight hair, and wet hair tends to appear more matted or flat than hair that’s dry and voluminous.
+It starts with visual traits — someone with a curly hair type may generally have more volume than someone with straight hair.
+Likewise, wet hair tends to appear more matted or flat than hair that’s dry and voluminous.

 The reality in all of this is that your hair’s volume only matters insofar as it affects how you want to look.

+Are you a hard scrubber?
 Washing your hair too aggressively can lead to breakage and other issues that won’t do you any favors in getting the volume you’re looking for.

 Those oils are the front-line protection to keep your hair from breaking, which leads to shorter, thinner hair.